DOJ Fights a Catch-22 in False Claims Act Cases

 The Justice Department has rightly begun to push back against these tactics, calling them out for the dirty plays they are and, as critically, making clear they won’t work.

 Although aggressive discovery tactics are hardly new, two much-discussed changes in the landscape combined to give defendants a new tool.
-(Law360’s Jeff Overley noted this in a recent article.)
+Law360’s Jeff Overley noted this in a recent article (subscription required).

-The story starts with defendants seizing on language in the Escobar decision to argue that a false claim or statement cannot be material under the FCA if the government pays the claims at issue, or subsequent similar claims, after it is aware of the alleged falsity.
+The story starts with defendants seizing on language in the Supreme Court’s decision in Universal Health Services, Inc. v.
+United States ex rel.
+Escobar to argue that a false claim or statement cannot be material under the FCA if the government pays the claims at issue, or subsequent similar claims, after it is aware of the alleged falsity.
 Setting aside the legal problems with that assertion, defendants have also improperly taken it as license to attempt broad discovery into the government’s processes for making decisions about whether to pay claims.
 They want to know not just whether the government may have heard inklings that their own claims were alleged to be fraudulent, but whether anyone in any part of the government has ever paid an arguably similar claim.
 And they want any document associated with any payment decision process.

 Naturally, the government has resisted the breadth of these requests as overly burdensome, but the battle alone can drain resources.